danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ## Who does this work best for?

-To wrap this up, here are some attributes of a team for whom this style of working may be best:
+Wrapping this all up, here are some characteristics of a team for which the async style of working is likely to succeed:

 - A team of effective writers, or at the very least, everyone's willing to spend time developing this skill.
 - Small team size *relative* to size of code base.
 The project should be large enough that every developer can work independently on a feature without requiring real time coordination.
 - It's not necessary that all team members be senior, but a recent graduate or junior developer may require some real time guidance and mentoring.
-- Great for product and SAAS companies where teams have full control over the product or service.
+- Great for product and SaaS companies where teams have full control over the product or service.
 May be more challenging to implement with project based consulting as it would require "selling" each client on the idea.

 ## Final Thoughts